emitterl/AA-project-team-6/README.md

 All relevant files for the execution are stored in the directory **./src**.
 The code is stored in Jupyter Notebook files and named after the task description.
 Created plots are stored in the respective directiory under ../plots.
+For easy execution we created a Conda environment (./environment.yml) including all necessary dependencies and packages.

 ## Order of execution
 1. Data Collection and Preparation: **data_preparation.ipynb**